-- 18. Investments are shown in the accounts at market value, which is determined as follows: - 18.1.
-All valuations for investments at 31 March 2012 and transactions during 2011/12 financial year are obtained from the accounting records of the Custodian Bank of New York Mellon (BNYM).
-This is the same principle as applied in the 2010/11 accounts. - 18.2.
-All UK investments are valued using an official vendor feed, usually International Data Corporation (IDC), but data from other vendors is used as appropriate in line with the Custodian BNYM Global Pricing Guidelines. - 18.3.
-Actively traded investments are valued on the basis of bid market prices where available or at fair value where these prices are not available. - 18.4.
-Unit trust and In-house funds are stated at the bid point of the latest prices quoted by their respective managers. - 18.5.
-Overseas investments are valued using official vendor feeds in accordance with BNYM's Global Pricing Guidelines and translated into sterling at the rate prevailing on 31st March 2012.
-IDC is usually used for foreign equities except US equities that are typically priced using Interactive Data Pricing and Reference Data Inc (IDSI). - 18.6.
-Dividends received from foreign investments during the year are accounted for in sterling at the foreign exchange rate prevailing on the day of receipt.

-19. The Custodian BNYM completes a monthly reconciliation of its portfolio valuation to external fund manager at a line-by-line security level.
+- 17. Investments are shown in the accounts at market value, which is determined as follows: - 17.1.
+All valuations for investments at 31 March 2014 and transactions during 2013/14 financial year are obtained from the accounting records of the Custodian Bank of New York Mellon (BNYM).
+This is the same principle as applied in the 2012/13 accounts. - 17.2.
+All UK investments are valued using an official vendor feed, usually International Data Corporation (IDC), but data from other vendors is used as appropriate in line with the Custodian BNYM Global Pricing Guidelines. - 17.3.
+All Fund investments (excluding cash) have their fair value derived from unadjusted quoted prices in active markets.
+Actively traded investments are valued on the basis of bid market prices. - 17.4.
+Unit trust and other pooled funds are valued according to the pricing structure applicable to them dual price funds based on the bid price, single price funds based on that single price and where the value of underlying assets of a fund are based on valuation techniques then the net asset value per unit is used. - 17.5.
+Overseas investments are valued using official vendor feeds in accordance with BNYM's Global Pricing Guidelines and translated into sterling at the rate prevailing on 31st March 2014.
+IDC is usually used for foreign equities except US equities that are typically priced using Interactive Data Pricing and Reference Data Inc (IDSI). - 17.6.
+Dividends received from foreign investments during the year are accounted for in sterling at the foreign exchange rate prevailing on the day of receipt. - 18.
+The Custodian BNYM completes a monthly reconciliation of its portfolio valuation to external fund manager at a line-by-line security level.
 The custodian works to the following tolerances